gcr-solutions/recommender-system-dev-workshop/docs/debug-tips/issues/codebuild-issues/_index.en.md

 ---
-title: Browse The Recommender System
+title: Deploy CodeBuild
-weight: 73
+weight: 74
 ---

 1. If you get an error of **assembled-train-model-build** when building Codebuild, as shown in the figure below: